HashNuke/rotor/README.md

 #### Rotors

-Rotor ships with a few simple rotors in the `Rotor.Basic` module.
+Rotor ships with a few simple rotors in the `Rotor.BasicRotors` module.

 * `read_files(files)` - reads contents of files, and returns files with a property called `contents`
 * `copy_files(files, destination_dir)` - copies files to destination_dir